it-tech1/it-tech1/README.md

 ## Hi there 👋
 ## How are you all?
-Hope you all a great day and great learning.
+Hope you all have a great day and great learning.
 ## I am new to GitHub

 <!--